Updated Oct 19, 2022

 We recommend choosing between three to seven new plants with a similar look because this will create a stunning garden and prevent your plants from being wiped out by the same pest.

-Plant growing zones and soils can affect what kind of plants you choose for a typical garden.
-However, rain garden plants tend to be standard because they need to be filled with plants that can tolerate “average to moist” water levels.
+Plant growing zones and soil PH can affect what kind of plants you choose for a typical garden.
+(Read our article for a guide on testing soil pH) However, rain garden plants tend to be standard because they need to be filled with plants that can tolerate “average to moist” water levels.
 In addition, it’s wise to select several plants that thrive in “average to dry” water conditions.
 This may seem counterintuitive at first, but consider how your rain garden will do during drier seasons.
 If all of your plants are moisture-loving, they will soon wither once the rain has drained out of your garden.

 Rain gardens should also be made of native plants, such as wildflowers, shrubs, and grasses.
 These plants typically have deep roots, with some of their roots burrowing down 10 feet or more, which is ideal for soil aeration.
 Native plants also tend to be easier on the environment because they’re indigenous and meant to be in your area’s zone and soil conditions, which will likely require less maintenance.
 Generally speaking, fertilizers should not be necessary, and native plants should only require minimal weeding once the first summer of growth has passed.